 Ms. Van Gelder’s experience includes counseling clients in federal and state courts throughout the country and in all phases of litigation, including trial and appeal.

-Ms. Van Gelder was named one of Crain’s Chicago Business’ 2022 Notable Women in Law and 2021 Notable Gen X Leaders in Law.
+In 2023, Ms. Van Gelder was recognized as one of Lawdragon’s 500 Leading Global Litigators and by Crain’s Chicago Business as one of its Notable Litigators and Trial Attorneys.
+She also was named one of Crain’s 2022 Notable Women in Law and 2021 Notable Gen X Leaders in Law.

 Ms. Van Gelder’s experience includes representing: